signalfx/splunk-otel-js-web/README.md

-Very hacky placeholder showing how to integrate all the otel web pieces into one js file.
+Hacky placeholder showing how to integrate all the otel web pieces into one js file.

-First, edit the export url in src/sfx-rum.js to whatever you need for your beacon.
-Yes, an init() API will be added eventually.

 Build as so: